-Completed in 2006, the 740-mile Northern Forest Canoe Trail (NFCT) connects waterways from the New York state’s Adirondack Park to the Canadian border in northern Maine.
-Following traditional travel routes used by Native American, settlers and guides, the NFCT connects 22 rivers and streams, 58 lakes and ponds and 45 communities.
-It is the largest inland water trail in the nation.
+Completed in 2006, the Northern Forest Canoe Trail is a 700-mile water trail from Old Forge, New York to Fort Kent, Maine, that goes through private and public lands.
+The trail follows traditional travel routes used by Native American, settlers and guides.
+It is the longest inland water trail in the nation.

 Vermont is home to the eastern edge of Lake Champlain, one of the most storied lakes in America and the largest water body on the trail.
-The Missisquoi River flows through farm country and enters Lake Champlain through a delta protected by a National Wildlife Refuge.
+The Wild & Scenic Upper Missisquoi River flows through farm country and enters Lake Champlain through a delta protected by the Missisquoi National Wildlife Refuge.
 The “Grand Portage” connects the Missisquoi valley with Lake Memphremagog in Quebec.
 The Clyde River flows through remote fens, but it also has stretches of whitewater.
-The Nulhegan River drops through a National Fish & Wildlife Refuge on its descent to the Connecticut River valley.
+The Nulhegan River drops through the Silvio O. Conte Fish & Wildlife Refuge on its descent to the Connecticut River valley.
 Use Maps 4 – 5 – 6 for Vermont, Quebec, and part of New Hampshire.

 New Hampshire is home to three of NFCT’s rivers: Connecticut, Ammonoosuc, and Androscoggin.
 The

 The Connecticut offers a nice ride on swiftwater as it meanders through a broad valley to the Upper Ammonoosuc River.
 In this section, the Northern Forest Canoe Trail is also part of the Connecticut River Paddlers’ Trail.
 The Upper Ammonoosuc is a fairly slow-flowing river with a few rapids.
 The Androscoggin is wide and swift with long sections of whitewater here.
 The river section is part of the Androscoggin Canoe Trail.
 Use Maps 6 and 7 for New Hampshire.